edsonmier/edsonmier/README.md

 > -- > My passions are videogames, soccer, of course programming, and the most important one: MUSIC!
 I love it & live for it.

 # What things do I aspire to?
-> -- > I aim to make each of my days full of learning and improvement as a developer, yeah, but I'm a mostly a musician who likes programming as a very juicy hobbie.
+> -- > I aim to make each of my days full of learning and improvement as a developer, yeah, but I'm a mostly a musician who likes programming as a very juicy hobbie!

 # Contact me: